design-tokens/community-group/technical-reports/format/composite-types.md

 <div class="issue" data-number="102" title="Typography type feedback">

 Is the current specification for typography styles fit for purpose?
-[Should the `lineHeight` sub-value use a number value, dimension or a new line-height type](https://github.com/design-tokens/community-group/pull/86#discussion_r768137006)?
+[Should the `lineHeight` sub-value use a number value, dimension or a new lineHeight type](https://github.com/design-tokens/community-group/pull/86#discussion_r768137006)?

 </div>